-Rational catalyst design is desired to accelerate the discovery of optimal catalysts for a given chemical reaction instead of relying on extensive trial-and-error experiments.
-One way to achieve rational catalyst design is with the descriptor based method.
-This method uses the often observed linear relationships between the adsorption energy of different reaction intermediates (scaling relations) and linear relationships between reaction energies and activation energies (BEP relations) to estimate the complete energy landscape of catalytic reactions on different surfaces.
-Once the BEP and scaling relations have been established, the catalytic behavior of new surfaces can be predicted from the adsorption energies of a few key intermediates (descriptors) on those surfaces.
-The descriptor based method has been widely used for several reactions, including ammonia syntheses, TeH bond breaking, No dissociation, On the oxidation, Including ammonia syntheses, TeH bond breaking, No dissociation, No oxidation, Including ammonia syntheses, TeH bond breaking, No oxidation, Including ammonia syntheses, Including A
+Rational catalyst design is desired to accelerate the discovery of optimal catalysts for a given chemical reaction instead of relying on extensive trial-and-error experiments.1 One way to achieve rational catalyst design is with the descriptor based method.2-4 This method typically uses linear relationships observed between the adsorption energy of different reaction intermediates (scaling relations) and linear relationships between reaction energies and activation energies (BEP relations) to estimate the complete energy landscape of catalytic reactions on different surfaces.
+It is also possible to use other surface properties than adsorption energies as descriptors.5 Once the BEP and scaling relations have been established, the catalytic behavior of new surfaces can be predicted from the adsorption energies of a few key intermediates (descriptors) on those surfaces.6 The descriptor based method has been widely used for several reactions, including ammonia syntheses,^{7,8} C-H bond breaking,9 N2 dissociation,10 NO oxidation,^{11,12} CO dissociation13 and CO oxidation,^{14,15} to name a few.

-The COOR has been regarded as one of the most important processes in chemistry. $^{16,17}$ COOR is both a simple catalytic model reaction used to understand fundamental mechanisms and a key reaction step in essential chemical process such as water-gas shift, reverse water-gas shift, and methanol oxidation.
-We study the COOR as part of the water-gas shift reaction (eq 1), and focus on the $^$ CO + O\ $\rightarrow$ CO2(g) step.
+The COOR has been regarded as one of the most important processes in chemistry.^{16,17} COOR is both a simple catalytic model reaction used to understand fundamental mechanisms and a key reaction step in essential chemical process such as water-gas shift, reverse water-gas shift, and methanol oxidation.
+We study the COOR as part of the water-gas shift reaction (eq 1), and focus on the $CO + O^ \rightarrow CO_2(g)$ step.

-$$CO(g) + H_2O(g) + 2 \rightarrow CO + O + H_2(g)$$
+$$CO(g) + H_2O(g) + 2 \rightarrow CO + O^ + H_2(g)$$